cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     print(c.result())
     ```

-Users can interaface with future tasks themselves by calling
-the `task` function from the future executor.
-This returns a
-FutureTask which can also be submitted to the future executor.
-The benefit of doing this is allowing users to add additional input
-files and task specifications before submission.
+In case of `FutureFunctionCall`, users can invoke `future_funcall` from the future executor to construct an instance of `FutureFunctionCall` by giving the name and arguments of their function, the behavior of submitting tasks and retrieving results aligns with that of `FuturePythonTask`.

 === "Python"
     ```python